American Civil War. World War I. World War II.

 This exhibit honors three Senate individuals who earned our nation's highest honor--the Medal of Honor--for their military service.
 In the Civil War, Captains John C. Delaney and William E. Miller fought with such valor they received Medals of Honor for heroism at Dabney's Mills and Gettysburg.
 Following in their footsteps during World War I, Colonel Joseph H. Thompson led a tank attack near Apremont, France and received the Medal of Honor in 1925.
 The two Medals of Honor on display, an un-awarded, modern medal and a 1904-style medal, represent the casts that would have been received by each of these featured individuals.
 Along with featured military decorations are official portraits, reproduced and original photographs, and transcribed interviews: all highlighting their service.

 While Delaney, Miller, and Thompson are the most highly decorated of those who are featured here, they are far from the only Members who have served.
 Indeed, former Senators and their family members have also served in World War I (WWI) and World War II (WWII).
 Surviving primary sources like photographs, government documents, and physical artifacts connect individuals such as Major Charles A.P.
 Bartlett and former Senator Freeman Hankins to the conflicts.
 A Model 1917 helmet for example, like the hand-painted helmet on display, would have been worn by Charles A.P.
 Bartlett as he commanded a machine gun battalion in WWI.
 The military flag, presented to the family of former Senator Freeman Hankins for his service in the U.S. Army Medical Corps during WWII, acts to honor the veteran's memory.
-The photograph of John E. Jackson, grandfather of Senator Bartolotta and WWII Engine Mechanic, was taken while the Manhattan Project, the atomic operation that led to the end of WWII in 1945, was underway.

 In the spirit of tradition, whether rooted in patriotism, family values, a passion for service, or all three, Members also engaged in modern military conflicts including the Korean War, Vietnam War, Iraq War, and the Global War on Terrorism.
 Past Senators, Senator Jack E. Wagner for example, served his nation and uplifted his comrades on and off the battlefield.
 Following his service in Vietnam, for which he was awarded the Purple Heart on display, he founded Pittsburgh Hires Veterans and serves on a number of nonprofit boards focused on assisting veterans.
 Present Senators, like Senator Devlin Robinson, served in the U.S. Marine Corps from 2001 to 2005 and fought in Nasiriyah, Al-Kut, Baghdad, and Fallujah in the very uniform on display.
 Uniforms and military mementos from other Members, including Senator Ryan P. Aument, Senator Cris Dush, former Senator John Pippy, and now-Congressman Guy Reschenthaler, connect the lives and legacies of the Members to each conflict.